 Once you’ve placed your portable generator in a safe location, check that it has a full gas tank and doesn’t have any cords plugged into it.
 Then, see if the generator can use propane, gasoline or diesel and add the right fuel to it.
 After adding the appropriate fuel, review your owner’s manual for how to start the generator properly.
 Ensure you have the generator’s breaker turned off when you start the generator and give the generator a few minutes to warm up before switching it back on.

-3. Plug in Appliances and Devices
+3. Plug in Equipment

 With the generator turned on, start by plugging in a heavy-duty exterior extension cord or multiple extension cords into the generator.
 Keep in mind these extension cords should have a grounding pin, be outdoor-rated and have a heavy-duty construction.
-You can run these extension cords through a door or window, connecting your generator to your indoor appliances.
+You can run these extension cords through a door or window, connecting your generator to your indoor equipment.

-Once you’ve connected your extension cord or cords to your generator, you can then plug in the devices and appliances you want to power to the cord.
 Remember to never connect your generator to a wall outlet, as the generator’s current could harm workers trying to fix a utility line.

 4. Refuel the Generator